There’s a big secret that nobody wants you to know about content marketing. Are you ready for it?

 ➤ Other Words to Consider: In short, to summarize, to sum up

 Why Do You Need to Use Transition Words in Your Content?

-If there aren’t requirements to SEO content writing, why do you need transition words?
+If there aren’t requirements for SEO content writing, why do you need transition words?

-The truth is that they make language more exciting.
+The truth is that they make the language more exciting.

-Not only do they offer more information in fewer words, but they also flow more like people talk in everyday audible language.
+Not only do they offer more information in fewer words, but they also flow more as people talk in everyday audible language.

 Transition words and phrases in SEO are designed to give as much good data as possible, without stringing together entire paragraphs of abrupt, clunky sentences.

 Furthermore, transition words offer a polished and formal approach to language, even if the statement you’re making is rather boring or blunt.